Diabetic Kidney Disease

 Diabetic kidney disease is damage to your kidneys caused by diabetes.
 This is sometimes called diabetic nephropathy.
 In severe cases it can lead to kidney failure.
 But not everyone with diabetes has kidney damage.

 The kidneys have many tiny blood vessels that filter waste from your blood.
 High blood sugar from diabetes can destroy these blood vessels.
 Over time, the kidney isn't able to do its job as well.
 Later it may stop working completely.
 This is called kidney failure.

 What are the symptoms?

 There are no symptoms in the early stages.
 So it's important to have regular urine tests to find kidney damage early.
-As your kidneys are less able to do their job, you may notice swelling in your body, most often in your feet and legs.
+As your kidneys are less able to do their job, you may have swelling in your body, often in your feet and legs.
 Other symptoms may include poor appetite, weight loss, and weakness.

-How is diabetic nephropathy diagnosed?
+How is it diagnosed?

-How is it treated?
+How is diabetic kidney disease treated?

 Health Tools help you make wise health decisions or take action to improve your health.

 To help prevent kidney damage, keep your blood sugar in your target range and control your blood pressure.
 Do this by eating healthy foods, staying at a healthy weight, exercising regularly, and taking medicines as directed.
 If there's protein in your urine, high blood pressure medicines can help keep kidney damage from getting worse.